 The RTP is updated every four years and is the transportation element of the Atlanta Region’s Plan, the region’s comprehensive, long-range plan.
 Transportation projects seeking federal funding must be included in the RTP, along with any projects that might impact air quality.

-The current RTP invests $85 million through 2040 to maintain and improve roads, highways and transit in metro Atlanta.
-Nearly two-thirds of the funding will be used to maintain and modernize the region’s existing network of roads, bridges and transit systems, while $28 billion is programmed for road and transit expansion projects.
+The current RTP invests over $93 billion through 2040 to maintain and improve roads, highways, transit, and bicycling/walking facilities in metro Atlanta.
+Nearly two-thirds of the funding will be used to maintain and modernize the region’s existing systems, while $29 billion is programmed for major expansion projects.

 All RTP documents including the Conformity Determination Report and Model Documentation can be found on the Atlanta Region’s Plan website.